makemegit/bash/README.md

 sortme # Compare two lists and output any lines that are the same

-upgrademe # My update script fo Ubuntu
+upgrademe # My update script for Ubuntu

 viewallcron # Lists all of the users cron jobs